leejoonli/code-every-day/log.md

 ## Thoughts

 Learned about very basic docker commands, the vital difference between images and containers (containers are more the environment and images are the things inside the environment to run the program).
 Couldn't figure out how to do a one line return statement for the code challenge.
 Did some basic methods to get the string how I wanted and returned it.

+# Day 132 (6/28/2022)

+## Codewars and Docker

+Learned more about Docker today and did a codewars challenge today.
+The challenge was to return a pig latin version of a string input.

+## Thoughts

+Learned more docker commands, how to run multiple services, and how to build a docker image.
+Going to need to do actual practice to solidify knowledge from video tutorial.
+If you change the custom docker image, you need to build it again (stop container, delete container, delete image, rebuild).
+The code challenge was easier than I thought but still can't do it in a single line return statement.
+Need to remember that I can use the return value of methods more than I think.